syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 document.CustomDocumentProperties.Add("PropertyD", new DateTime(2015,7,20));

+//Saves and closes the document

 document.Save(outputFileName, FormatType.Docx);

 document.Close();

 {% endhighlight %}

 {% highlight vb.net %}

-'Opens an input word template
+'Opens an existing document from file system through constructor of WordDocument class

 Dim document As New WordDocument(inputFileName)